- The size of your enterprise alone isn’t enough to keep you ahead of smaller, disruptive brands in the search engines.

 - Link intent is critical, so make sure you’re being cited in the proper context.
 Was the link added because your brand was mentioned, to support a fact, or to encourage a transaction?

 - Watch your anchor text.
-Exact match anchor is an incredibly powerful ranking signal.
+Exact match anchor is an incredibly powerful ranking factor.
 But if you overuse it you could find yourself in the Google penalty box.

 - You need deep links to rank.
 While homepage links are great for building sitewide domain authority, you can be outranked by much smaller competitors with more direct target page links.